 When you’re injured or sick, you trust your medical providers to give you the best possible care.
 However, the standard of care may fall short and patients can be harmed when physicians make incorrect decisions regarding diagnosis of medical conditions and patient care.
 It may lead to injury, deterioration of health, or even death.

-If this is the case, you might have a claim for negligence or medical malpractice, which may require you to seek the help of an experienced lawyer.
+If this is the case, you might have a claim for negligence or medical malpractice, which may require you to seek the help of an experienced medical malpractice attorney.

 If you don’t know when to contact a lawyer for malpractice, make sure to check the signs below: